 The following lending institutions are liable to maintain an SLR, per the Banking Regulation Act 1949:

-Statutory Liquidity Ratio Rate is the percentage of deposits that banks are required to maintain in the form of liquid assets such as cash, gold, and government securities.
-SLR is a monetary policy tool used by the Reserve Bank of India (RBI) to regulate the money supply in the economy.
+As stated earlier, the Statutory Liquidity Ratio Rate is the percentage of deposits that banks are required to maintain in the form of liquid assets such as cash, gold, and government securities.
+SLR is a monetary policy tool used by the RBI to regulate the fund supply in the economy.

 The formula to calculate the SLR rate is as follows: